Synopsis: Some ambitious newcomers find out about River Avenue merchants.

 “And June, ‘What is a house of earthen string; its owner has a biting sting?’”

-“The spider web!” she replied.
+“The spider web!” she replied after a little bit of thought.

 I was glad it wasn’t too hard.